djagerif/comfort2mqtt/DOCS.md

 ```
 ⚠️ **Note:** When Comfort to MQTT starts up it will print the KEY value to be used for Refresh function authentication.
 Incorrect key values will be ignored.

+⚠️ **Note:** If for some reason the 'SN01' command fails the refresh key will be `00000000` as the key is derived from the SN01 command response.

 `2024-06-12 17:45:27 INFO     Refresh Key: 000F8EC8`